 Pushchairs with suspension generally give a more comfortable ride, but the level of padding and seat design will also influence comfort.
 If your pushchair will only ever see the inside of a shopping centre or roll over well-finished pavements, you don't really need to pay more to get a pushchair with suspension.
 But if you're going to be heading to the park, across gravelly car parks or out for country walks, then your baby will get a better ride with decent suspension.

 Swivel pushchair wheels

 Swivel front wheels rotate to move in any direction with very little pushing and pulling.
 They make it easy to manoeuvre on normal ground, but they can make it harder to navigate across rougher ground or gravel, where the swivel wheel can easily be knocked off course by bumps and dips.
 For the best of both worlds, choose a pushchair with swivel wheels that can lock, so you can turn this feature on and off depending on where you are heading.

 A parent-facing seat is exactly that, it's a seat where you can change the direction so you have your baby facing you.
 Recommended for that all-important parent interaction while your baby is very young.
 You can then turn the seat unit forward-facing when your baby is a toddler who's keen to discover the big wide world.
 You'll see a parent-facing seat also referred to as a reversible seat unit.
 Most pushchairs have this feature nowadays, but it's not that common on strollers.

 Travel system compatible

-A travel-system compatible pushchair means your pushchair can be used with a car seat, usually via adaptors, although some slot straight onto the pushchair frame/chassis (which some argue is better as you don't have to store any adaptors when not using your car seat).
+A travel-system compatible pushchair means your pushchair can be used with a car seat, usually via adaptors, although some slot straight onto the pushchair frame/chassis (which might be a better option if you don't want to store any adaptors when not using your car seat).